-- The visa application is submitted on the 1st June - The letter from the bank should be dated no earlier than the 2nd May - 'The statement should cover a period of at least 28 days immediately before submission date or a period of 28 days immediately before the 2nd of May. - The amount should cover the costs shown in the table above.
+- The visa application is submitted on the 1st June - The letter from the bank should be dated no earlier than the 2nd May - 'The statement should cover a period of at least 28 days immediately before submission date. - The amount should cover the costs shown in the table above.